OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 support for UIDs, in order to do its job accurately and completely.

+#### Exchange and Office365

+Microsoft products tend to not be full IMAP compliant and add limitations on top of IMAP.

+It is required to folderfilter the Calendar mailbox.

 ### Client Notes

 #### What clients does offlineimap work with?